 RE & Collective Worship

 Westbury Leigh is a culturally diverse school representing different cultures, faith groups and nationalities.
 We immerse our children in a rich Religious Education and aim to ensure the spiritual, moral, cultural, social, mental and physical development of our pupils.
-This is complimented by having a Multi Faith Day where children learn about one faith or religious theme that is new to them.
-The effect of having all classes deeply engaged in studying different world religions at the same time is the creation of a microcosm promoting tolerance and respect for all.

 Article 14 "Every child has the right to think and believe what they want, and to practice their religion as long as they are not stopping other people from enjoying their rights."